 The upper lens is low beam on LED headlamps.

 With the motorcycle loaded, point the front wheel straight forward at wall.
-Measure the distance (4) from the floor to the center of the low beam (upper) lens.
+Measure the distance (4) from the floor to bottom edge of the lamp lens and add specified distance to this value.